mishabvibes/ABB-to-APK-Converter/README.md

 ## Mock Conversion

 Currently, the conversion logic is mocked for demonstration purposes.
 The API route:
-1. Validates the file extension (.abb)
+1. Validates the file extension (.aab)
 2. Saves the uploaded file temporarily
 3. Simulates conversion processing
 4. Returns a mock APK file

 **Note**: To implement real conversion logic, replace the mock conversion in `app/api/convert/route.ts` with your actual conversion algorithm.
+For real AAB to APK conversion, you would typically use tools like `bundletool` by Google.

 ## Styling